asaaki/Minion/README.md

 ## Documentation

-Look, there is a [beautifully generated documentation](http://chaossteffen.github.io/Minion/docs/) for you!
+Look, there is [beautifully generated documentation](http://chaossteffen.github.io/Minion/docs/) for you!
 It describes all the features on the master branch.

 To generate the documetation on your own, just run:
 `mix deps.get`